ianrmurphy/oscc_wiki/Home.md

 Open Source Car Control (OSCC) provides developers with a collection of firmware and hardware designs for computer control of their autonomous development vehicles.
 It's a modular, stable way of using software to interface with a vehicle’s communications network and control systems.

-**DriveKit:** If you're looking for a turn-key solution, we offer a commercially-supported vehicle control interface called DriveKit.
-DriveKit is a complete system for by-wire control of Kia Soul EV and Kia Niro Hybrid vehicles.
-It includes an integrated control module, automotive-grade wiring harnesses, e-stop switch, and additional vehicle control features –– plus it installs in under an hour.
-Visit https://polysync.io/drivekit/ for more information.

 OSCC allows developers to:

 * Send control commands to the vehicle